OrlinGichev/Bg-Papa/documentation.md

     posts -> all post without *Detail* button, but you can see : title, category, created at, author, number of subscribers, number of comments for every post
     login -> login page
     register -> register page
-    aside bar shows information about number of posts for each category : Auto, Repair, Sport
+    aside bar shows information about number of posts for each category : Cars, Repair, Sport